UK inheritance tax (IHT)

 If both UK and non-UK properties are let, they are treated as two separate rental businesses, with expenses for one not able to offset the taxable income of the other.

-Non-UK companies have from 6 April 2020, like UK companies, been taxed to 19% corporation tax on any taxable income from both UK commercial and residential property instead of income tax.
+Non-UK companies have from 6 April 2020, like UK companies, been taxed to 19% corporation tax on any taxable income from both UK commercial and residential property place of 20% income tax previously.
+The corporation tax rate will increase to 25% from 6 April 2023.

-All other taxpayers pay income tax on any rental income after deductions and any available income tax allowances at their marginal rate of tax which can be up to 45%.
+All other taxpayers pay income tax on any rental income, which after deductions and any available income allowances, can be up to 45%.

 “Revenue” expenses wholly and exclusively incurred by a rental business are deductible for tax purposes.
 There are though certain restrictions, such as "wear and tear" on furnished lettings only for actual expenditure and on loan interest.
 Depreciation is only available (in the form of “capital allowances”) for corporation tax on rental income from commercial properties.